kittykatattack/spriteUtilities/README.md

 should be.
 (The default value is 0, which means the rectangle will have no outline.)
 The last two values are the rectangle's x and y position.

+If you supply a `radius` value greater than `0`, the function will create a rounded rectangle with corner radius, in pixels, of the value you supplied.

 Here's how to use the `rectangle` method to create a green square with a 2 pixel wide pink outline: